Configurational entropy of generalized sine-Gordon-type models: Abstract

 \section{Abstract}

 A family of deformed models of the sine-Gordon-type can be generated by twisting the sine-Gordon model.
-As a particular case, the 3-sine-Gordon model is here addressed, whose differential configurational entropy of three topological sectors is discussed using two complementary approaches.
+As a particular case, the 3-sine-Gordon model is here addressed, whose differential configurational entropy \clt{and the differential configurational complexity} of three topological sectors are discussed using two complementary approaches.
 Stability aspects are also discussed.